Skip to main content

 Prescription medications

 The type and duration of the medication prescribed will depend on the cause and severity of the ear congestion.
-In some cases, over-the-counter decongestants and pain relievers can be used along with prescription medicines to alleviate symptoms and speed up recovery.
+In some cases, over-the-counter decongestants and pain relievers can be used along with prescription medicines to alleviate symptoms.

 Home remedies

 There are a variety of natural home remedies that can help alleviate the symptoms of ear congestion.
-From warm compresses to essential oils, these remedies are safe, inexpensive, and often just as effective as traditional treatments.
+From warm compresses to essential oils, these remedies are safe, inexpensive, and often effective.
 If you are looking for alternative or supplementary treatments for ear congestion, consider giving some of these home remedies a try:

-- Steam therapy: Inhaling steam from a hot shower or a bowl of hot water can help reduce congestion in the ear.
+• Steam therapy: Inhaling steam from a hot shower or a bowl of hot water can help reduce congestion in the ears.
+For children, a cool-mist humidifier is a better option to add moisture to the air without the risk of burns.

-- Warm compress: Applying a warm cloth or hot water bottle to the affected ear can help to relieve pain and pressure caused by ear congestion.
+• Warm compress: Applying a warm cloth to the affected ear can help relieve pain and pressure caused by ear congestion.
+Be careful to avoid burns by ensuring the compress is comfortably warm—not hot—and by placing a cloth between the compress and your skin.

 RELATED: Home remedies for ear infection